 3.78.
-The decision making authority should lie with a high level manager, denoted in this Safety Guide as the emergency director.
-The emergency director should be granted the authority to decide on the implementation of severe accident management measures, taking into account those proposed by the staff of the technical support centre and, when available, other recommendations (e.g. from the plant designer, the corporate engineering department).
-The emergency director should maintain a broad understanding of the actual status of the plant, the plant capabilities and vulnerabilities and key severe accident management actions, including their onsite and off-site consequences.
+Decision making authority should lie with a high level manager, referred to in this Safety Guide as the 'emergency director'.
+The emergency director should be granted the authority to decide on the implementation of severe accident management measures, taking into account recommendations by technical support centre staff and, when available, other recommendations (e.g. from the plant designer or the corporate engineering department).
+The emergency director should maintain a broad understanding of the actual status of the plant, the plant capabilities and vulnerabilities, and key severe accident management actions, including their on-site and off-site consequences.